-Separation is defined as a separation from the school for the remainder of the school year with an option to return at the beginning of the new school year.
+Separation is defined as a separation from the school for the remainder of the school year.
+Separation may include an invitation to reapply for the following school year.
 Separation may occur for one of the following reasons:

-- 1. Disruption of Instruction-Shiloh wants to ensure every student gets the most from each school day.
+1. Disruption of Instruction-Shiloh wants to ensure every student gets the most from each school day.
 Disruptive behavior whether the student is defiant or without the ability to change behavior are reasons Shiloh Christian may not be able to provide an educational setting for a child.
-Parents will be notified by email each time the Dean/Dean of Students is called to the classroom to remove the child for disrupting instruction.
-If the Dean/Dean of Students cannot calm the child, parents will be notified and must pick up the child for the remainder of the day.
-After the Dean/Dean of Students has been called to the classroom three times for disruptive behavior in the classroom, the Dean/Dean of Students will call a meeting with parents to discuss a plan for improvement.
-On the seventh visit by the Dean/Dean of Students, parents will be called to pick up the child and a date for separation will be set. - 2.
+Parents will be notified by email each time the principal/assistant principal is called to remove the child for disrupting instruction.
+If the principal/assistant principal cannot calm the child, parents will be notified and must pick up the child for the remainder of the day.
+After the principal/assistant principal has been called to the classroom three times for disruptive behavior in the classroom, the principal/assistant principal will call a meeting with parents to discuss a plan for improvement.
+After the 4th rescue by the principal/assistant principal from the classroom, parents may be called to pick up the child and a date for separation set.

+- 2. Behaviors that require more resources than available with Shiloh Christian School.
+There will be times when Shiloh Christian School does not have the resources to meet these unique needs.
+When this occurs, an educational committee will meet with the family and set a date for separation.
+Separation may include an invitation to reapply for the following school year. - 3.
 Potty-Trained Behaviors--Preschool and kindergarten students must be potty-trained to attend Shiloh.
-The teacher will contact parents and the Dean by email when "accidents" occur.
-After 5 "accidents" have been documented by email within one month, the dean will contact parents in regard to separation from the program.
+The teacher will contact parents and the principal by email when "accidents" occur.
+After 5 "accidents" have been documented by email within one month, the principal will contact parents in regard to separation from the program.
 PK students attending 3 days a week will have no more than 4 accidents within a month.
-Exceptions will be made when students with medical conditions have a plan of action on file with the school nurse.
+Exceptions will be made when students with medical conditions have a plan of action on file with the school nurse, but the student must be able to change clothing independently of the teacher.
 Classroom teachers are not allowed to clean up PK or K students.
 Parents will be called for help and an extra set of clothes. - 3.
-Biting or Extremely Hurtful Behaviors--If a student bites another student and the nurse or Dean can see the marks, parents will be called and the student must go home for the remainder of the day.
+Biting or Extremely Hurtful Behaviors--If a student bites another student and the nurse or principal can see the marks, parents will be called and the student must go home for the remainder of the day.
 Not only is biting a painful experience for the other child, biting can break the skin causing health-related diseases.
 Parents will be contacted for a student that has been sent home more than 3 times during a year for biting.